Michael Backman Ltd - Home

 It is likely that such a form is a highly stylised version of the female reproductive organs and as such the wearing of such a pendant no doubt had fertility and

 According to Richter (2000, p.
-209), the pendants were worn by both Ngada men and women suspended from chains attached to the headbands.
-The removal
+209), the pendants were worn by both Ngada men and women suspended from chains attached to their headbands.
+The

-of a taka from its usual hiding place in the house roof required the blood sacrifice of a small animal, and a blood libation need to be sprinkled on the pendant
+removal of a taka from its usual hiding place in the house roof required the blood sacrifice of a small animal, and a blood libation need to be sprinkled on the

 See Granucci (2005, p.
 124), Taylor & Aragon (1991, p.
 220), Richter (2000, p.
 209) and Richter & Carpenter(2012, p.
 208) for related examples.